saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 ### Part 2: Use the Remote Web Driver

 Now you need to update `BaseTest.java `to work with these new values and connect to Sauce Labs.
-Note that these are called _[Capabilities](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options), _and the format they are in here is compatible with the Selenium 4.0 web driver and backwards compatible.
+Note that these are called [Capabilities](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options), and the format they are in here is compatible with the Selenium 4.0 web driver, as well as all prevous Selenium versions.
 They set the options for setting up the environment for your tests.

 ```